Hypoplastic right heart syndrome: Follow-up care

 With a series of operations or even a heart transplant, a newborn can be treated but not be cured.
-Young individuals who have undergone reconstructive surgery must refer to a cardiologist who is experienced in congenital heart diseases, "Children with HLHS are at an increased level for developing endocarditis."
-Kids that have been diagnosed with HRHS must limit the physical activity they participate in to their own endurance level.
+Young individuals who have undergone reconstructive surgery must refer to a cardiologist who is experienced in congenital heart diseases, People who have been diagnosed with HRHS must limit the physical activity they participate in to their own lowered endurance level.

 Prevalence

-Hypoplastic right heart syndrome is less common than hypoplastic left heart syndrome within the United States alone it occurs in 1 in 60,000 births as opposed to the latter that occurs in 1 in 4,300 births.
+Hypoplastic right heart syndrome is both less common and less severe than hypoplastic left heart syndrome.
+Within the United States it occurs in 1 in 60,000 births, as opposed to HLHS, which occurs in 1 in 4,300 births.

-This rare anomaly requires prenatal diagnosis since it needs immediate and emergency treatment.
+HRHS requires prenatal diagnosis since it often necessitates immediate and emergency treatment.
 Pregnant women whose pregnancy is complicated with this anomaly should be referred to a level 3 hospital with pediatric cardiology and pediatric cardiothoracic surgical team.

 It can be associated with aortic stenosis.